Klipper3d/klipper/docs/CANBUS.md

 ## Device Hardware

-Klipper currently supports CAN on stm32 and rp2040 chips.
-In addition, the micro-controller chip must be on a board that has a CAN transceiver.
+Klipper currently supports CAN on stm32 (with integrated CAN controller) and rp2040 chips (SW emulation).
+In addition, each CAN node needs a transceiver which might be on board or external (e.g. via UTOC-3, U2C-3).

 To compile for CAN, run `make menuconfig` and select "CAN bus" as the communication interface.
 Finally, compile the micro-controller code